NextMonthLab/icemaker/replit.md

 ## Product Philosophy (Non-Negotiable)

-NextScene is built on these principles:
+NextMonth is built on these principles:

 1. **Cards are the atomic unit**
    - Each card represents a moment, beat, or insight